VCCT-MAST5112-2025-G2/my-app/README.md

 back button: this button allows the chef to go back incase they would like to see or change something.

 # Filter page
-This page will basically allow you to choose between starter, mains or deserts without having to view the whole menu
+On Filter page the chef can select just one course (Starters, Mains or Desserts), and as soon as they do, only the items from that course are displayed.
+This means they don’t have to scroll through the full menu with all courses — they can directly jump to the section they are interested in.

 # MenuApp
-This is where you will be able to add or remove dishes according to your choice
+The MenuApps is where you will be able to add or remove dishes according to your choice.
+On this page you are in full control of the menu:

+You can add new dishes (enter name, description, course and price).
+You can remove dishes from the menu list that you no longer want included.
+This empowers the chef to instantly update the menu. e menu list.

 # Actions on screens
 1) The app will run immediately showing the start odering button